 - Social Warfare

-Instead, check some speed plugins for WordPress that can boost your site loading speed.
+Instead, check some speed plugins for WordPress that can boost your site’s loading speed.
 Make sure to do things properly.

 5. Optimize WordPress Database

 Do you know the data of a website can also create problems?
-For example, we use computers and mobiles, but we always clean the junk files from both of them.
+For example, we use computers and mobiles but always clean the junk files from both.
 Similarly, the WordPress database also needs optimization.